skoppe/dconf-2022/slides.md

 A Receiver correspondingly receives either the value, the error or the cancellation.

-A ValueSender just sends one value.
+Here we have a ValueSender just sends one value.

 As you can see the 'Sender' here is just a struct with a single value.
 It takes up no more space than the value itself.
 It requires no allocations.